Lianhua Road station

-Lianhua Road (莲花路 (蓮花路, Liánhuā Lù)) is a metro station on Shanghai Metro Line 1.
+Lianhua Road (莲花路 (Liánhuā Lù)) is a metro station on Shanghai Metro Line 1.
 It is located on the southeast side of Humin Road, between Wanyuan Road and Lianhua Road.

 Exit list

 On June 25, 2021, the construction for the North Plaza mall and the station transformation finished.
 The station went from four to seven exits.
 Some even connect with the existing pedestrian overpass of the Nanfang commercial area the station is serving.